Memorial Hall (Kansas City, Kansas): Professional Wrestling

-The earliest documented Pro Wrestling event at Memorial Hall took place on February 23, 1931 when Charlie Fischer defeated Billy Wolfe in 39 minutes.
+The earliest documented Pro Wrestling event at Memorial Hall took place on February 23, 1931, when Charlie Fischer defeated Billy Wolfe in 39 minutes.

-From the early 30's until the mid 1940's, Professional Wrestling ran twice a week all year long at Memorial Hall.
+From the early 30's until the mid-1940s, Professional Wrestling ran twice a week all year long at Memorial Hall.
 From 1946- 1987, Professional Wrestling was held once a week, all year round.

 Professional wrestling was a Thursday-night tradition at the venue in the 1970s and 80's, presented by Central States Wrestling with cards often taped for the All-Star Wrestling telecast the following Sunday.

 After Bob Geigel closed down his World Wrestling Alliance, World Championship Wrestling ran there five times between 1990 and 1997.

 On April 23, 2009, the movie "K.C.
 On The Mat: The History of Professional Wrestling in Kansas City," premiered at Memorial Hall.
 The documentary focuses heavily on the importance of Memorial Hall.
 Legends of the past like Harley Race, Butch Reed, Roger Kirby and Bob Geigel all attended the premier.